bmartinezcalvo/suggestion-mode/README.md

 ## Features

 ### Read Mode
-- Full article layout with Table of Contents sidebar
+- Article layout with text content and infobox
-- Tools panel on the right
+- Table of Contents sidebar on the left and Tools panel on the right
-- Responsive design (collapses at 1119px breakpoint)
+- Responsive behavior (sidebar panels collapse at breakpoint-tablet from 1119px screens)
 - Wikipedia header with search functionality
-- Article infobox with image and metadata

 ### Edit Mode
-- Complete editor toolbar with formatting options
+- Editor toolbar with options
-- Editable article content (contenteditable)
+- Editable article content with automatic change detection
-- Undo/Redo/Publish buttons (disabled until content is edited)
-- Inline infobox editing
-- Automatic change detection
-- Full-width layout (no sidebars)

 ## Tech Stack